MKme/xnode/README.md

 - `C:\GitHub\xcom\xcom\modules\xnode\xnode.js`

 These flows now support installing the active raster tile onto the watch using the existing XNODE install path.
+They also sync visible tactical map markers to the watch as overlay batches, including packet/check-in style markers and host-projected marker pixels for the currently installed basemap.

+Current host behavior:
+- clear the watch basemap and overlay cache before installing a replacement map
+- stream the active map image to `/spiffs/osmmap/current.png`
+- send the basemap manifest with center and projection metadata
+- push overlay batches after the watch activates the basemap
+- keep overlay markers persistent on the watch until a new complete replacement sync arrives
+- push XTOC/XCOM news and alerts into the XNODE alerts app

 ## Build